raphaellyzzz/raphaellyzzz/README.md

 <p>
   I'm a Student of Analysis and Development of Systems by IFPE and a lover of hardware, computer architecture and robotics.

-  - 🌱 I’m studying Development Back-end, Robotics, CyberOps at Cisco and Computer Science at Harvard
+  - 🌱 I’m studying Development Back-end, Machine learning, CyberOps at Cisco and Computer Science at Harvard

   - 🔭 I am looking for my first job opportunity.
 I want to work with Security or Development.
 </p>